ErlingMMM/mefit-with-react/README.md

 # Vercel
 We've chosen Vercel as our hosting platform for the MeFIT application.
 Vercel is a powerful and user-friendly platform that simplifies the deployment process and provides robust hosting solutions for web applications.
-We used Vercel to host the application: https://pokemon-trainer-app-liard.vercel.app/
+We used Vercel to host the application : mefit-with-react.vercel.app